cjdbarlow/Part-One/local-anaesthetics.md

 Toxicity is related to the:
 * **Drug factors**
   * **Drug used**
-Agents are compared using the **CC/CNS ratio**:
-    * This is the ratio of the dose of drug required to cause cardiovascular collapse (CC) compared to the dose required to cause seizure (a crude alternative to the therapeutic index)
+Agents are compared using the **CC/CNS ratio**, which is the ratio of the dose of drug required to cause cardiovascular collapse (CC) compared to the dose required to cause seizure.
+It is a crude alternative to the therapeutic index.
   * **Dose used**
 Continuous infusions are more likely to cause a delayed onset of local anaesthetic toxicity.